W3 Wine School

 Sweet Wines

-Sauternes, Spätlese, Auslese, Tokay or any other late harvest wines, with a bit of residual sugar, will dance with the tanginess and saltiness of Stilton.
+Sauternes, Spätlese, Auslese, Tokay and any other late harvest wines, with a bit of residual sugar will dance with the tanginess and saltiness of a blue cheese.

 Sauternes